mkazhdan/TextureSignalProcessing/README.md

 This opens a viewer visualizing the "stripes" reaction-diffusion process.
 (To start the process, press the [SPACE] key.)<BR>
 You can also bypass the viewer and output the reaction-diffusion texture to a file:
 <blockquote><code>% ReactionDiffusion --in TSP.Data\David\david.ply --out david.dots.jpg --dots --outSteps 4000</code></blockquote>
-Here a the "dots" pattern is written out to an image.
+Here a "dots" pattern is written out to an image.
 (Empirically, we have found that this reaction-diffusion process takes more steps to converge, hence the larger number of steps.)
 </details>
 </dl>